-Where children below compulsory school age are offered a place at the school, they will be entitled to attend the school full-time in the September following their fourth birthday.

-Parents/carers may defer their child's entry to the allocated school until later in the school year but not beyond the point at which the child reaches compulsory school age, and not beyond the beginning of the final term of the school year for which the offer was made when the place will cease to be available for the child.

-Where parents/carers wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.
+- a) That child is entitled to attend the school full-time in the September following their fourth birthday. - b) Parents/carers may defer their child's entry to the allocated school until later in the school year but not beyond the point at which the child reaches compulsory school age, and not beyond the beginning of the final term of the school year for which the offer was made. - c) Where parents/carers wish, children may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.

-10. Admission outside the normal age group
+11. Admission outside the normal age group